learn-co-curriculum/pc-ios-day02-essentials/README.md

 2) *How much more efficiently we can write our code with methods.*

 **How to write methods**
 We define the function with the ```func``` keyword, the name of the function, its parameters, and return values (if there are return values).
-- For example
+For example:

 ```swift
 func say_hey(name:String) -> String{